kog/cachesplain/README.md

 ###### Listening to multiple devices/on multiple ports:
 ```
-$ mono cachesplain.exe -i=en1 -p=11211,11212,11213
+$ mono cachesplain.exe -i=en1 -p=11211,11212,11213...11216
 Starting capture...
 SIGTERM to quit.
 ```

-Instead of a single port, passing in a comma-separated set of ports will cause CacheSplain to listen to multiple ports simultaenously.
+Instead of a single port, passing in a comma-separated set of ports will cause CacheSplain to listen to multiple ports simultaneously.
+Optionally, a port range can be specified startValue...endValue.
+In the example above, the range given is expanded to 11213, 11214, 11215, 11216 - that is to say, it's inclusive.

 For listening to multiple devices it is recommended to do so from multiple instances of CacheSplain: one for each device.

 ###### Reading a PCAP file:
 ```
-$ mono cachesplain.exe -f=/Users/kog/dump.pcap -p=11211
+$ mono cachesplain.exe -f=/Users/kog/dump.pcap
 Starting capture...
 SIGTERM to quit.
 ```